-Selling your home is not a short process — it can take weeks of preparation before you list your home on the Multiple Listing Service, and it can take weeks after that before you close the deal on your house.
-If you want to make sure that your home sale process is as fast and hassle-free as possible, it’s important to take certain steps to prepare your home for sale.
+Selling your house is not a short process — it can take weeks of preparation before you list your home on the Multiple Listing Service, and it can take weeks after that before you close the deal on your house.
+If you want to prepare your house sale process is as fast and hassle-free as possible, it’s important to take certain steps to prepare your home for sale.

-If you look into a guide to selling a home, they don’t always go into detail for how to get your home ready to be listed — so that’s what we’re going to cover here today!
-We have spent years helping people sell their homes faster and for a better price; and with that experience, we have identified 7 key steps that you should take as you get ready to put your home up for sale:
+If you look into a guide to selling your house, they don’t always go into detail for how to get your home ready to be listed — so that’s what we’re going to cover here today!
+We have spent years helping people sell their homes faster and for a better price; and with that experience, we have identified 7 key steps that you should take as you get ready to put up your home for sale:

 1. Choose the right agent